GoogleCloudPlatform/community/tutorials/embedded-c-getting-started/index.md

 ## Send commands from IoT Core to the ESP32 device

 The callback function is invoked when the device receives a message from the cloud.
-This is where the code turns the led on and off based on incoming messages.You can find this code in the mqtt-example.c file on line 50.
+This is where the code turns the LED on and off based on incoming messages.
+You can find this code in the `mqtt-example.c` file on line 50.

 ```c
 void iotc_mqttlogic_subscribe_callback(iotc_context_handle_t in_context_handle, iotc_sub_call_type_t call_type, const iotc_sub_call_params_t *const params, iotc_state_t state, void *user_data) {